jia-wu-feng/PP2PG/README.md

     Note: Our pipeline only considers all unique mapped results in the current genomes in BS-Seq.
 Ambiguous reads are regarded as unmaped reads.

+4) The type of Ribo-seq reads was used Tophat2(Bowtie2) software for alignment:

+       tophat2 -N 2 -I 50000 -G gff_file/gtf_file -o prefix genome_index query

 2.SNP Calling: